 During the 19th century many individuals experimented with the production of candles.
 It was discovered that sperm whale oil could be crystallized into a wax and was available in large quantities.
 Whale fat was also found to be used even earlier in China circa 221-206 BC.
 Pillars or tapers need a strong wick in order to burn properly.
 Wicks are a string or cord that when lit, force the "fuel" up towards the flame, and then hold the flame in place through a process called capillary action.
 Mini Taper Ivory Candles are perfectly sized to burn for one evening and set a romantic mood.

 A more recent trend in the candle world features soy.
 Soy candles are made from soy wax, which is hydrogenated from soy bean oil.
 One benefit of this type of candle is that it offers "clean burning," not producing the black soot that paraffin wax often does.
 They are also indirectly supporting American farmers, as soy beans are grown in many of our fields and are biodegradable.
-Our Vintage Jelly Company Tin Candle showcases vintage advertising that will make a unique gift while doubling as unique decor.
-Packaged in a lead-free, collectible tin, this made in the USA candle is a smart choice for any home.
 The Scented Camping Mug Candle provides you with light on a camping trip and then a mug once it's finished burning, and is available in four different scents to make your outdoor adventure a little more homey.